 Ricky Tran, BBA, E-RYT 500, YACEP, YU-QP4, CBA

 Every hero’s journey begins with a call to transform.
 For Ricky Tran, that call came in 2005, when he faced the depths of addiction and despair.
 Seeking healing, he stepped onto a yoga mat—and into a new life.
-What began as an act of survival became a path of awakening.
-Through practice, discipline, and faith, Ricky rebuilt himself from the inside out—body, mind, and spirit.

 Over the next two decades, Ricky immersed himself in study and teaching, logging more than 25,000 hours guiding others toward balance and self-realization.
 Rooted in the lineage of Sri T. Krishnamacharya and his disciple Srivatsa Ramaswami, Ricky bridges classical yoga and modern understanding to make timeless wisdom accessible to all.
-His teachings weave movement, breath, meditation, and philosophy into a living art of transformation—helping students not just stretch their bodies but also expand their consciousness.
+His rise from personal struggle to spiritual purpose inspired the creation of multiple yoga communities and ventures, including Krama Yoga Center, Castle Hills Yoga, Yoga Southside, the Yoga Health Institute, and the beloved Breakfast Yoga Club, which united people through yoga, music, and service.

-Short bio
+Short Bio

 Ricky Tran, BBA, E-RYT 500, YACEP, YU-QP4, CBA